-Share Repurchase Plans
+Share Repurchase Plan

-In March 2004, our Board of Directors authorized us to repurchase up to 1.5 million shares of our common stock for an aggregate purchase price not to exceed \$40.0 million.
-We may repurchase shares under this program through March 2005 either in the open market or in privately negotiated transactions.
-We did not repurchase any shares of common stock during the first quarter of 2004.
+In May 2005, our Board of Directors authorized us to repurchase shares of our common stock for an aggregate purchase price not to exceed \$40 million through December 31, 2006.
+We may repurchase no more than 1.5 million shares under this program.
+Shares may be purchased either in the open market or in privately negotiated transactions.